madomb01/capstone/README.md

 ##How To Use
 1. npm install
-2. npm install --save-dev mini-css-extract-plugin
-3. npm install --save-dev jest
-4. npm install dotenv
-5. npm install axios
-5. Create a .env file containing your API keys
+2. Create a .env file containing your API keys
   1. PX_API_KEY = {KEY}
   2. GN_API_KEY = {Username}
   3. WB_API_KEY = {KEY}
-6. npm run build-dev
+3. npm run build-prod
-7. npm run build-prod
+  1. Optionally, npm run build-dev
-8. npm start
+4. npm start
+5. Go to localhost:3000 to use Travel Planner App

+##Known Issues
+1. Due to API request times vs server request times, the "Plan Trip!" button may need to be pressed twice to show data obtained via API.

 ##References
 Below is a list of references that were used in creation of this project.